-Here are 5 things you can learn during your time at UBC that go beyond your lecture notes—brought to you by second-year student Shawn and recent grad Jordan.
+Here are 5 things you can learn during your time at UBC that go beyond your lecture notes—brought to you by third-year student Shawn and alumnus Jordan.

-1. You learn to take your learning to a higher level
+1. You can learn to take your learning to a higher level

 Shawn: For me, doing physics back in high school meant a) plugging numbers into formulas, b) hoping that whatever my calculator returned was one of the choices on the exam, and c) praying for scaling.
 University taught me that physics, like many courses, was more about learning the basic concepts and how they relate to the world, rather than just computing the math.
 Now, I approach courses with this insight: probe and grasp what’s really going on and see how they contribute to my understanding of how and why things work, instead of resorting to mindless formula-chugging.

 Jordan: Going through university, it felt like everything was focused on short-term learning goals—write this essay, study for this exam, over and over.
 Looking back now though, I think less about all of the individual things I learned than I do about how I became better at interpreting information over time.
 Will I always remember what year Bismarck consolidated the German states?
 Maybe not, but I will always have the skills I learned in critical thinking.

 2. You can learn what you’re capable of—when you put your mind to it

 Shawn: In my first and second years, I often felt rather confused, especially in courses like calc and stats.
 So, I got myself to get help, from attending office hours to investing more study time in these subjects than in ones I understood better.
 In the end, I managed to surpass my expectations of how I would do (whew).
 Now I’ve learned to stay motivated and goal-oriented, no matter what challenges I have up ahead.